DB Krupp directs the SALT Lab in the Department of Interdisciplinary Studies at Lakehead University, Orillia.

-I study the evolution of cooperation and conflict, mainly in humans.
-To do this, I develop theoretical models of social evolution and apply them to human psychology.
-I use both laboratory and real-world data to test hypotheses about social behavior.
-I earned my Ph.D. in Psychology, Neuroscience, and Behaviour at McMaster University, and held postdoctoral fellowships in Psychology and in Mathematics and Statistics.
-My work has been published in well-regarded scholarly journals, such as The American Naturalist, Evolution and Human Behavior, Journal of Evolutionary Biology, Proceedings of the Royal Society B: Biological Sciences, and Trends in Ecology & Evolution.
+Dr. Krupp studies the evolution of cooperation and conflict, mainly in humans.
+To do this, he develops theoretical models of social evolution and applies them to human psychology, using both laboratory and field data to test hypotheses about cooperation and conflict.
+He earned his Ph.D. in Psychology, Neuroscience, and Behaviour at McMaster University, and held postdoctoral fellowships in Psychology (University of Lethbridge, McMaster University) and in Mathematics and Statistics (Queen's University).
+His work has been published in a range of journals, including Scientific Reports, Psychological Science, The American Naturalist, Journal of Evolutionary Biology, Proceedings of the Royal Society B: Biological Sciences, Trends in Ecology & Evolution, and Evolution and Human Behavior.